 In the Mediation Clinics, our parties are chosen by the Small Claims Court and the City Prosecutor’s Office, where we mediate.
 These venues provide a range of issues, from civil to criminal.
 For the Multiparty Mediation Clinic group project, the instructors work to identify multiparty disputes and lay the groundwork for student teams to conduct assessments and provide intervention frameworks.

-The Civil Clinic takes on clients through a variety of mechanisms, from walk-ins to referrals to our own outreach.
 We focus on representing underserved communities and individuals who cannot afford legal representation.
 In selecting projects, cases, and clients, we consider a broad range of factors, with strong emphasis on what students will learn in working on that particular matter.

 In both Criminal Clinics, cases are assigned on a random basis except that students who have personal difficulty with a particular crime can opt out of that case.
 Students are given three cases for each criminal clinic.

 Students in the Justice for Children Clinic are generally assigned at least one delinquency matter.
 Students may preference other types of case and project assignments.